hzeller/folve/README.md

 (You also see, that there is a `folve-status.html` file in the toplevel directory, which show a readonly version of the status page also served via the web-server).

+This is typically the most useful mode: you present a single directory structure to the music player, but can choose to change the filter at runtime.
+Files opened after such change will have the new filter applied.

 #### Filtered directory ####